leslierere/leetcode_with_python/knowledge.md

   * If substring exists inside the string, it returns the index of first occurence of the substring.
   * If substring doesn't exist inside the string, it returns -1.

+Index() has the same function and unlike find(), it can also be used by list.
+However, it will throw an exception if it doesn't find it.

 #### string.count()